laneboysrc/rc-light-controller/doc/firmware-architecture.md

 brake and indicator functionality.
 You can find a reference implementation of this scheme in **lights-sawback.asm** (TLC5940 based) and **lights-xr311.asm** (outdated TLC5916 design with two stacked TLC5916s, not recommended).

+## Light configuration implementation details

+Every **lights-"** vehicle specific file needs to export two functions that are called by the rest of the firmware:

+- **Init_lights**

+    This function is called during startup of the DIY light controller.
+Here we initialize the LED driver hardware, and set the LEDs to a unique pattern that indicates that the light controller is waiting for a receiver signal.
+    This helps us identifying connection problems, as the **Output_lights** function documented below is only called once we have detected valid pulses from the receiver.
+Therefore we know that if the LED pattern set by the *Init_lights* function is visible, we did not receive valid signals from the receiver yet.

+- **Output_lights**

+    This function is called every *mainloop*.
+It monitors the state of certain global variables (see below) and turns on and off the LEDs corresponding to the state found in those variables.
+    The mainloop runs once every time all three servo signals (Steering, Throttle and AUX) have been read.
+Ideally this happens at the repeat rate of the servo pulses (e.g. 16ms for the HobbyKing HK310, ~8ms for the Futaba 4PL), but may take 3 times as long if the sequence of the pulses generated by the receiver is not the sequence expected by **servo-reader.asm**.

+The light controller firmware outputs the state of certain light and drive functions in global variables.
+The **lights-"** vehicle specific file monitors these variables and outputs LEDs that corresponds to the state of those variables.

+The next sections describes some of the variables available.

+### startup_mode

+This variable is non-zero during the time the DIY RC light controller is waiting for the servo signals to stabilize and register the neutral point for Steering and Throttle.
+The user should not touch Steering and Throttle during this time as it would interfer with recording the neutral point, therefore we generate a uniquly identifyable light pattern that the driver can recognize that initialization is in progress.

+Currently *startup_mode* only has a single bit **STARTUP_MODE_NEUTRAL**, but other bits are reserved for future use.

+### setup_mode

+This variable is non-zero whenever a setup function, such as servo reversing or setting neutral and end-points for the steering wheel servo, are active.

+The bits **SETUP_MODE_CENTRE**, **SETUP_MODE_LEFT** and **SETUP_MODE_RIGHT**
+are used for setting up the steering wheel or gear shift servo (8 clicks on the AUX/CH3 channel).
+Usually we turn off all LEDs and turn the Indicator lights on permamently to signal those states (*SETUP_MODE_LEFT* = left indicator; *SETUP_MODE_RIGHT* = right indicator; *SETUP_MODE_CENTRE* = both indicators).

+**SETUP_MODE_STEERING_REVERSE** and **SETUP_MODE_THROTTLE_REVERSE** prompt
+the user to turn the steering left, and the throttle to forward respectively so that the DIY RC Light Controller can learn the direction of the steering an throttle channels.
+This function is invoked with 7 clicks on the AUX/CH3 channel.
+Usually we turn on both main beams (but no tail lights) for *SETUP_MODE_THROTTLE_REVERSE*, and both left indicators for *SETUP_MODE_STEERING_REVERSE*.

+### light_mode

+This variable sets one more bit every time a single click on AUX/CH3 is performed.
+It is used to drive the main lights on the vehicle.
+For example if a vehicle has parking lamps, main beam, and high beam, we would use bit 0 in *light_mode* to light up the parking lamps and tail lights;
+bit 1 to light up the main beam, and bit 2 to light up the high beam.

+Higher bits are only set when the lower bits are 1, so we generate realistic light patterns, i.e. the main beam can only be on when parking lamps and tail lights are on.

+### drive_mode

+There are two bits in this variable that are of concern to us:

+**DRIVE_MODE_BRAKE** is set when the brake lights should turn on.

+**DRIVE_MODE_REVERSE** is set when the reversing lights should be on.

+Other bits are available too; please refer to the source code for details.

+### blink_mode

+The *blink_mode* variable contains bits that relate to the indicator and hazard light functions.

+**BLINK_MODE_BLINKFLAG** toggles with 1.5 Hz and provides the actual blinking frequency.
+Usually you want to have the indicator LEDs off when this bit is off.

+**BLINK_MODE_HAZARD** is set when the hazard light funciton has been turned on (4 clicks on AUX/CH3)

+**BLINK_MODE_INDICATOR_LEFT**, **BLINK_MODE_INDICATOR_RIGHT** are set when the
+left / right indicator function is active.

 ## Changing features at compile time